ENG1-Eclipse/website2/README.md

 ## Usage

-### Meeting

-We have chosen to store our group meetings on the site to help us see the changes.
-All the meetings are stored as markdown files.
-[Jekyll](https://jekyllrb.com/) Collections are used to dsiplay and track them.
-This means when creating a new meeting you need to create a new MD file with the name *YEAR*-*MONTH*-*DAY*-*MEETING TITLE*.md

-The variables for each meeting are as follows, unless stated they are required:
-- `title`, the title of the meeting
-- `location`, the location of the meeting
-- `attendance`, who attended the meeting.
-This option is not required and defaults to 'All' if not set.

-__Note__: This website feature is not currently in use.

 ### Editing the Deliverables

 Under the project, all the deliverables have to be displayed on the website.
 In order to add/edit/delete entries from the deliverables list you have to edit the deliverables.yml file inside _data folder.
 You can define the order and links of each of the deliverables.